 Sodium is an electrolyte present in all body fluids and is vital to normal body function, including nerve and muscle function.
 This test measures the level of sodium in the blood and/or urine.

-Sodium, along with other electrolytes such as potassium, chloride, and bicarbonate (or total CO2), helps cells function normally and helps regulate the amount of fluid in the body.
+Electrolytes are minerals that carry a charge and exist in your body fluids.
+Sodium and other electrolytes such as potassium, chloride, and bicarbonate (or total CO2) help cells function normally and helps regulate the amount of fluid in the body.
 While sodium is present in all body fluids, it is found in the highest concentration in the blood and in the fluid outside of the body's cells.
 This extracellular sodium, as well as all body water, is regulated by the kidneys.

 - Producing hormones that can increase (natriuretic peptides) or decrease (aldosterone) the amount of sodium eliminated in urine